krylosov-aa/context-async-sqlalchemy/docs_sources/docs/concurrent_queries.md

 # Concurrent sql queries

 Concurrent query execution deserves special attention.
-In sqlalchemy, you cannot concurrently run multiple queries within the same session.
+In SQLAlchemy, you can’t run multiple queries concurrently within the same session - you need to create a new one.

-You need to create a new session.
-The library provides 2 ways to execute queries concurrently very easily:
+The library provides two simple ways to execute queries concurrently:

-- calling a function with a new context - `run_in_new_ctx`
+- Run a function in a new context - `run_in_new_ctx`
-- get a new session that doesn't fit into the context at all - `new_non_ctx_atomic_session` or `new_non_ctx_session`
+- Create a new session that is completely independent of the current context - `new_non_ctx_atomic_session` or `new_non_ctx_session`

 ```python